 When you come to work each day, you don’t stop being a parent.
 Harvard offers a range of child care services to make the balancing act easier.

 - Financial assistance and programs for back-up child care

 - Dependent Care Flexible Spending Account (FSA) helps manage predictable expenses

 - Harvard Adoption Assistance Program offers up to $5,000 for related expenses

-Getting to work?
-Getting a home?
-Just getting out on Sunday afternoon with the kids?
+Commuting to work?
+Just getting out to enjoy a Sunday afternoon with the kids?
 A Harvard ID is your ticket.